 The laboratory is equipped with two AMTI AccuSway Balance force platforms, NetForce acquisition and BioAnalysis software, and AnyBody software.
-This laboratory is also supplied with Instron 5544, MTS 858 MiniBionix, and BlueHill software, which are necessary for these measurements and strength tests and has specialized electromechanical equipment for compression, tension, and torsion testing, as well as force plates for pressure analyses.
+This laboratory is also supplied with Instron 5544, Instron E3000, and Instron 34SC, and BlueHill software, which are necessary for these measurements and strength tests and has specialized electromechanical equipment for compression, tension, and torsion testing, as well as force plates for pressure analyses.

-Tissue Culture and Biomaterials Teaching Facility (Salisbury Labs 219): This teaching facility is equipped with biosafety cabinets, CO2 incubators, inverted fluorescence microscope, student microscopes, ovens, centrifuges, and dry baths.
+Cell Culture Teaching Facility (Goddard Hall 007): This teaching facility is equipped with biosafety cabinets, CO2 incubators, inverted fluorescence microscope, student microscopes, ovens, centrifuges, and dry baths.